Jarvik 2015 (AKA Jarvik 15mm)

-The Jarvik 2000® Ventricular Assist Device with the post-auricular (behind-the-ear) connector is in clinical trials in the United States.
+The Jarvik 2000® Ventricular Assist System with the post-auricular (behind-the-ear) connector is in clinical trials in the United States.

 Much of medical research today is done in the laboratory.
 But in order to bring new medical treatments to the public, researchers must prove that what works in a test tube or lab animal also works in the human body.
 To do so requires clinical research: Controlled testing of new medical treatments in human subjects.
 The process for conducting such research is the clinical trial.